 - You are expecting to undergo a medical procedure that requires anesthesia

 - You have plans to move into a residential care facility

 - You are aging or have declining health

 Whether your Pennsylvania Living Will has been drafted as part of a forward-looking plan or created as a result of a recent change in your health, notarization and/or witnesses can help to protect your agent if their privileges and authority are questioned by a third party.
 Please note that in Pennsylvania, a Living Will is not valid when the principal is pregnant.

 Making a Living Will is normally straightforward, but you or your agent(s) may still need legal advice.
 It may depend on whom you ask, but often, some lawyers won't even agree to review your document if they were not the author.
-An easier approach might be through the On Call attorney network.
+An easier approach might be through the Rocket Lawyer attorney network.
 As a Premium member, you can ask for advice from an attorney with relevant experience or get answers to additional questions related to your Living Will.
 As always, Rocket Lawyer is here for you.

 After completing this document with Rocket Lawyer, you'll be able to open it anytime and anywhere.
 You may also take any or all of these actions related to your document: editing it, printing it out, or signing it.
 Alongside your Pennsylvania Living Will form, there is a set of helpful tips to follow while finalizing your document.
 Make sure to provide a final copy of your fully signed document to your agent(s) and care providers.